simmmis/checkyourmoleslegal/privacypolicy.md

 You have control over your Subscriber Information and other personal information related to your use of the App.
 Accordingly, you may access, review, add, modify, correct, delete or update your Subscriber Information or other personal information at any time.

 If you receive one or more emails from us, it means one of two things: (i) your email address is on our list of customers or prospective customers; or (ii) you have provided us your email address so that we could contact you.
-If you believe you receive an email from us in error, please contact us immediately at _____________.
+If you believe you receive an email from us in error, please contact us immediately at redlensapps@gmail.com.

 We provide you with the opportunity to opt-out of receiving marketing communications from us at any point in time.
-If you wish to cease receiving marketing emails and other communications from us, you can opt-out by contacting us at _____________.
+If you wish to cease receiving marketing emails and other communications from us, you can opt-out by contacting us at redlensapps@gmail.com.

 In addition to the above rights of access, correction, amendment or deletion, if you live in the EEA, subject to applicable law, you may have some or all of the following rights with respect to your personal information:

-to restrict processing of your personal data if the data is inaccurate, the processing is unlawful or we no longer need it for the purpose for which we hold it;
+- (i) to restrict processing of your personal data if the data is inaccurate, the processing is unlawful or we no longer need it for the purpose for which we hold it;

-to transmit your data (as provided by you, directly or otherwise collected by us by virtue of your use of the App) in machine-readable format to you or to a third party when we justify our processing on the basis of your consent or the performance of a contract with you;
+- (ii) to transmit your data (as provided by you, directly or otherwise collected by us by virtue of your use of the App) in machine-readable format to you or to a third party when we justify our processing on the basis of your consent or the performance of a contract with you;

-to withdraw your consent to our processing of your personal data (where that processing is based on your consent);
+- (iii) to withdraw your consent to our processing of your personal data (where that processing is based on your consent);

-to obtain, or see a copy of the appropriate safeguards under which your personal data is transferred to a third country or international organization;
+- (iv) to obtain, or see a copy of the appropriate safeguards under which your personal data is transferred to a third country or international organization;

-to object, at any time, to the processing of your personal information, on legitimate grounds, except if otherwise permitted by applicable law;
+- (v) to object, at any time, to the processing of your personal information, on legitimate grounds, except if otherwise permitted by applicable law;

-to erase your personal data (in limited circumstances, such as where it is no longer necessary in relation to the purposes for which it was collected or processed); and
+- (vi) to erase your personal data (in limited circumstances, such as where it is no longer necessary in relation to the purposes for which it was collected or processed); and

-to file a complaint with your local supervisory authority for data protection.
+- (vii) to file a complaint with your local supervisory authority for data protection.

-You can exercise the above rights by email sent to _____________.
+You can exercise the above rights by email sent to redlensapps@gmail.com.
 If you establish a membership account with the App, you may make changes to the Subscriber Information related to your account by accessing your account settings.

 Please note that if you ask us to stop processing your personal data in a certain way or erase your personal data, and this type of processing or data is needed to facilitate your use of the App you may not be able to use the App as you did before, or at all.
 This does not include your right to object to direct marketing, which can be exercised at any time without restriction.
 Please allow at least five (5) working days for your request to be addressed.
 Please note that the rights mentioned above do not extend to non-personal data.
 Please also note that it may be necessary to retain your personal data for the purposes of assessing and verifying data that is submitted to and/or held on the App, and to manage the App; your rights under applicable law may be limited accordingly.